caraml-dev/helm-charts/charts/merlin/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.
 This includes the dependencies that were installed by the chart.
 Note that, any PVCs created by the chart will have to be deleted manually.

-### ReleasedVersion
+### Rendered field
-* The purpose of `.Values.releasedVersion` is to update all configs that share this tag using this 1 value in values.yaml `.Values.releasedVersion` is used in rendering `merlin.config` partial template and `merlin.deploymentTag` partial template If .Values.deployment.image.tag is specified, it will overwrite the value in .Values.releasedVersion Values .Values.config will overwrite the generated that _config.tpl creates Default value for .Value.deployment.image.tag and .Values.config is set to empty string respectively
+* The purpose of `.Values.rendered.releasedVersion` is to update all configs that share this tag using this 1 value in values.yaml
+`.Values.rendered.releasedVersion` is used in rendering `merlin.config` partial template and `merlin.deploymentTag` partial template
+If .Values.deployment.image.tag is specified, it will overwrite the value in .Values.releasedVersion Values.
+Rendered values will overwrite values in `.Values.config` Default value for .Value.deployment.image.tag and .Values.config is set to empty string respectively

 ## Configuration